bvanheukelom/reob/README.md

 Create backends for one page web apps with ease.
 Uses mongo and express.

-Reob is an opinionated framework to create backends for one page web apps.
+Reob helps to create backends for one page web apps.
 It combines object mapping, networking and a webserver.
 You write domain object classes and service classes and use them from the client.
 You can call functions on an object that causes an http request to the server which loads the object there, invokes the function on it and transmits the result back to the client.
 Reob takes care of the database and network specifics.
 It is written in typescript and makes